aiishaan/airbnbExp-clone/README.md

 # AirBnB Experiences Clone

 ## Overview
 **AirBnB Experiences Clone** is a web application built with React that mimics the functionality of the AirBnB Experiences feature.
-Users can browse and book various experiences hosted by local experts, providing an immersive and personalized travel experience
+Users can browse and book various experiences hosted by local experts, providing an immersive and personalized travel experience.

 ## Features
 - Browse experiences by category, location, and date